Why We Love It

 - Obedience trainers teach dogs how to respond to owner voice commands and gestures to help ensure dogs that are kept as pets are well-behaved.

 - Service dog trainers train dogs how to use their natural skills to function as seeing-eye companions or law enforcement animals.

 - Horse trainers train horses how to compete in competitive races and equestrian sports.

 - Dolphin trainers train dolphins how to perform for audiences at aquariums and other sea-life exhibitions.

 Animal trainers may be hired by a variety of employers.
 They may work for obedience training facilities, for breeders who specialize in breeding service animals, for aquariums or zoos where animals perform for audiences, or for horse farms and horse owners.
 They may also be self-employed and work for agencies or TV/movie production companies on a freelance basis.

-Can I Become an Animal Trainer?
+How To Become an Animal Trainer

 Animal Trainer Salary Data